kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/external-resource-gc.md

 clusterctl init --infrastructure aws
 ```

-> Note: if you disablw this feature **ALL** clusters will be marked as not requiring garbage collection.
+> Note: if you disable this feature **ALL** clusters will be marked as not requiring garbage collection.

 ## Operations